openhwgroup/cva6/cva6/docs/VerifPlans/VPTOOL-VerifPlan-HOWTO.md

 Currently, the verification plan for each subsystem is stored in a separate VPTOOL database.
 The per-subsystem configuration consists of the following information:

-* a Python configuration file `vp_config.py` that specifies the naming of database files and the layout of database directories;
+* a Python configuration file `vp_config.py` that specifies the naming of database files and the layout of database directories.
+The location of this file is treated as the root of the directory tree for a given database.
-* shell variable `PLATFORM_TOP_DIR` which indicates the root location of the database files;
+* shell variable `PLATFORM_TOP_DIR` which indicates the root location of the database files.
+It is recommended to use an absolute path; a good choice is the *effective* location of the database as returned by `dirname $(readlink -f <path_to_vp_config.py>)`.
 * shell variable `PROJECT_NAME` which specifies the human-friendly name of the subsystem (a free-form string containing no newline characters).
 The value of this variable will serve as the name of the subsystem in the generated documentation.
 * shell variable `PROJECT_IDENT` which specifies the file name stem to use in Markdown processing (no path separators, spaces nor special characters allowed).
 This string will be used to construct the name of the output Markdown file, and must be unique across all subsystems of a design.
-* shell variable `MARKDOWN_OUTPUT_DIR` which designates the directory in which to place he generated per-subsystem Markdown files.
+* shell variable `MARKDOWN_OUTPUT_DIR` which designates the directory in which to place the generated per-subsystem Markdown files.
+The Markdown rendering tools that produce human-friendly output (e.g. HTML) for CVA6 Verification Plans are configured to take Markdown input from directory `core-v-verif/cva6/docs/VerifPlans/source`.
+It is recommended to use an absolute path; a good choice is the *effective* location of the database (`readlink -f $PLATFORM_TOP_DIR`) suffixed with the *relative* path to `source` as this avoids hardcoded absolute paths.)

 Additionnally, shell variable `PYTHONPATH` needs to contain the per-subsystem directory (in addition to other explicit module paths, if such paths are needed).

-To ensure consistent configurations between consecutive runs of VPTOOL on a given database, it is recommended to set these variables within a shell script (see `cva6/docs/VerifPlans/FRONTEND/runme.sh` for an example.)
+To ensure consistent configurations between consecutive runs of VPTOOL on a given database, it is recommended to set these variables within a shell script (see `core-v-verif/cva6/docs/VerifPlans/FRONTEND/runme.sh` for an example.)

 Typically, creating a new database could be as simple as:

-* create a directory for a new per-subsystem DV plan, say `cva6/docs/VerifPlans/NEW_ARCH_VARIANT/NEW_SUBSYSTEM`.
+* Create a directory for a new per-subsystem DV plan, say `cva6/docs/VerifPlans/NEW_ARCH_VARIANT/NEW_SUBSYSTEM`.
-* copy existing `vp_config.py` and `runme.sh` files from an existing per-subsystem Verification Plan directory to the newly created directory.
+* Copy existing `vp_config.py` and `runme.sh` files from an existing per-subsystem Verification Plan directory to the newly created directory.
-* edit the `runme.sh` in the new directory to adjust the vaue of variable `PROJECT_NAME`, `PROJECT_IDENT` and `MARKDOWN_OUTPUT_DIR`
+* Edit the `runme.sh` in the new directory to adjust the vaue of variable `PROJECT_NAME`, `PROJECT_IDENT` and `MARKDOWN_OUTPUT_DIR`.
-* using the adjusted `runme.sh` script, launch VPTOOL to interactively create the new database:
+* Using the adjusted `runme.sh` script, launch VPTOOL to interactively create the new database:
   ```
   . cva6/docs/VerifPlans/NEW_ARCH_VARIANT/NEW_SUBSYSTEM/runme.sh
   ```